sali72/komak_reshte_site/README.md

 **Introduction**

-Komak Reshte is a user-friendly Django application designed to streamline the university application process for Iranian students.
-It offers a convenient platform to explore available fields of study, create and manage personal lists, and export data effortlessly.
-By eliminating the need to search for unique codes for each field, Komak Reshte simplifies the process and saves time.
+Komak Reshte is a hands-on Django project aimed at aiding university applicants.
+It helps students find available fields of study, create and modify lists, reorder them, and export data—all without the tedious task of finding unique codes for each field of study.
+The application supports both English and Persian languages and utilizes a simple SQLite database for data storage.

+Students can import data via CSV or through the Django admin panel.
+The data should come from Iran's Sanjesh guidebook for Konkoor and must include the following columns: Order, Unique Code, Field of Study, Exam Group, University, Requires Exam, Tuition Type, First Half Acceptances, Second Half Acceptances, Women, Men, and Extra Information.
+Once imported, users can manage their lists with ease.

 **Data Import**